IU Kokomo Distinguished Research and Creative Activity Award Guidelines

 - A successful recipient can re-apply for the award after a period of five years.

 The application deadline is October 15th.
-Applications shall be submitted to the administrative assistant in Academic Affairs as a PDF.
+Applications shall be submitted as a PDF to the Associate Vice Chancellor for Academic Affairs Julie Saam, via email firstname.lastname@example.org.
 Applicants should consider inserting appropriate bookmarks within the PDF to help the awards committee in navigating the document.
 The PDF may be sent via email; if it is too large to send via email, it can be shared via Box.

 An applicant’s research/scholarly/creative record must show progress towards becoming an established researcher/scholar/creator in his/her field of study.
 All applicants for the Indiana University Kokomo Faculty Research Award must submit the following: